azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-As usually, the source code is in the GitHub repository, and the snippet is in the `ch4/consolidate` folder.
+As usual, the source code is in the GitHub repository, and the snippet is in the `code/ch4/consolidate` folder.

 For more information on how to configure Express.js settings and use Consolidate.js, refer to the still-up-to-date book on Express.js version 4—Pro Express.js book (Apress, 2014).